decert-me/rareskills-solana-course/src/en/chapter_20.md

 }
 ```

-When increasing the size of the account, be sure to set realloc::zero = false (in the code above) if you do not want the account data erased.
-If you want the account data to be set to all zeros, use realloc::zero = true.
+When increasing the size of the account, be sure to set `realloc::zero = false` (in the code above) if you do not want the account data erased.
+If you want the account data to be set to all zeros, use `realloc::zero = true`.
 You do not need to change the test.
 The macro will handle this behind the scenes for you.

-**Exercise:** Initialize an account in the test, then call the increase_account_size function.
-View the account size with solana account <addr>.
+**Exercise:** Initialize an account in the test, then call the `increase_account_size` function.
+View the account size with `solana account <addr>`.
 In the command line.
 You will need to do this with the local validator so the account persists.

 ## Maximum Solana account size